OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

     );

-_Remember that the Karam test running will rerun everytime to you save the test file.
+_Remember that the Karma test runner will rerun every time to you save the test file.
 It is good practice to monitor the output as you add test code._

 You should get something like the following: